-With the sixth annual LA Art Book Fair canceled, due to scheduling tussles with LA MoCA and the the tragic death of fair curator Shannon Michael Cane—and Paramount Ranch only a fond memory—what had been shaping up to become a party-fueled, fair-driven, full-on LA Art Week has left us with only the steadfast Art Los Angeles Contemporary, which this year skewed increasingly local even as it felt increasingly glam (“I don’t want to be a part of this crowd.
+With the sixth annual LA Art Book Fair canceled, due to scheduling tussles with LA MoCA and the the tragic death of fair curator Shannon Michael Cane—and Paramount Ranch only a fond memory—what had been shaping up to be a party-fueled, fair-driven, full-on LA Art Week has left us with only the steadfast Art Los Angeles Contemporary, which this year skewed increasingly local even as it felt increasingly glam. (“I don’t want to be a part of this crowd.
 I’m on the outside, baby.
-I’m chillin’” Bobby Jesus said, leading a gaggle of ALAC attendees he wrangled from the opening party out into the darkened parking lot.
-He popped the trunk of his Cadillac to reveal works by Jason Meadows, Frances Stark, and Micah William Grasse, installed like a treasure chest.
+I’m chillin’,” Bobby Jesus said, leading a gaggle of ALAC attendees he wrangled from the opening party out into the darkened parking lot.
+He popped the trunk of his Cadillac to reveal works by Jason Meadows, Frances Stark, and Micah William Grasse, installed as if they were in a treasure chest.
 Checklists were in the seat back pockets.
-Best booth, I said.
-“Best boot” he corrected).
+“Best booth,” I said.
+“Best boot,” he corrected.)

-Other Places is the following Saturday in San Pedro, a former navy town and fishing port.
+Other Places was the following Saturday in San Pedro, a former navy town and fishing port.
 It’s about thirty miles south of downtown LA, past the Staples Center, Long Beach Airport, and the many cloverleaf knots of overpass favored by stock aerial photography.
-San Pedro is a literal palimpsest, alternately razed and rebuilt by civics and punk, sandwiched between the Port of Los Angeles, the largest cargo gateway in North America (mainly exporting scrap) and Sunken City, site of a catastrophic 1929 mudslide that deposited most of the hillside’s exquisite bungalows into the Pacific to make room for tagging, trespassing, secret outdoor fucking, illicit performance, and late-night whispering over warm beers.
+San Pedro is a literal palimpsest, alternately razed and rebuilt by civics and punk, sandwiched between the Port of Los Angeles, the largest cargo gateway in North America (mainly exporting scrap) and Sunken City, the site of a catastrophic 1929 mudslide that deposited most of the hillside’s exquisite bungalows into the Pacific, making room for tagging, trespassing, secret outdoor fucking, illicit performance, and late-night whispering over warm beers.
 It’s the best all-ages club in the county.
 In the 1970s, a group of artists turned a suite of former army barracks into the studios and exhibition spaces that became Angels Gate Cultural Center.

-A few feet away, photographs and postcards from Paul Pescador spill out of a steely Ford Crown-Victoria with its doors splayed open.
+A few feet away, photographs and postcards from Paul Pescador spill out of a steely Ford Crown Victoria with its doors open.
 The photographs were taken from inside the car and the postcards contain stories about driving.
-Seymour Polatin, who runs Gallery 1993 out of this comely vehicle, finds its novelty arbitrary.
-“No space is neutral space.
+Seymour Polatin, who runs Gallery 1993 out of this comely vehicle, finds its novelty arbitrary: “No space is neutral space.
 It’s nice to engage with something so stylized.”
 (If all this car-as-exhibition stuff sounds just too LA, Polatin started the project while working as a taxi driver in Boston.)
-I miss getting my fortune read by Akina Cox—the lines around the black domed tent where she holds court remain long throughout the day—though I’m intrigued that her performance is being presented by a fabrication studio.
+I miss getting my fortune read by Akina Cox—the line around the black domed tent where she holds court remains long throughout the day—though I’m intrigued that her performance is being presented by a fabrication studio.
 Nick Rodrigues and Chachi Mathis’s California Carts operates on open-source ideas.
 The design of each custom cart they make gets added to a free archive that serves as both a commercial catalogue and an artistic record of their collaborations.
 They tend to sponsor ephemeral work.
 I squeal at this weird marriage—fabricator as patron, catalogue as catalogue raisonné.

 Maiden LA, a roving network of art happenings, took the most radically inclusive approach, putting out an open call and committing to display any and all art brought to their booth.
 The booth itself is a garden of cardboard plinths and freestanding walls stuck into the hillside.
 For a $1 donation to Maiden, anyone could drop off work in the morning and pick up their cash in the afternoon.
 “We’ve actually sold work!
-We had to rotate the booth!” reports co-founder Molly Schulman.
+We had to rotate the booth!” reports cofounder Molly Schulman.
 I do savor a context where an anonymous Long Beach teen might outsell Amanda Ross-Ho, but where does that go in a CV?

 The vibe is high-concept tailgate party.
 At times, the ragtag optimism feels bogged down by the nature of so many site-specific practices responding to an area of so much oppression and neglect.
 I keep checking in with Artemisa Clark, a chola-nailed and Ph.D.’d performance artist who I will never, ever, unfollow on Instagram—I am too obsessed with her obsession of her own body—and her durational performance, On Record, presented by Elevator Mondays, a converted-freight-elevator-cum-curatorial project open on Mondays.
-She spends the entirety of the fair perched on the grassy hill above the Battery, her back to the ocean and to whatever cruise ship is passing through, casually dressed and reading quietly—to herself?
-To me, if I get close enough?—from a fat, unwieldy stack of papers: a mix of news articles and official documents regarding the recently-shuttered INS/ICS San Pedro Processing Center on Terminal Island, just a few miles away and well within view.
+She spends the entirety of the fair perched on the grassy hill above the Battery, her back to the ocean and to whatever cruise ship is passing through, casually dressed and reading quietly (to herself?
+To me, if I get close enough?) from a fat, unwieldy stack of papers: a mix of news articles and official documents regarding the recently shuttered INS/ICS San Pedro Processing Center on Terminal Island, just a few miles away and well within view.
 From where she stands, the island’s giant port cranes and shipping containers look like quadruped bots about to kick over a pile of Legos.
 Most of the words are carried off by the wind as soon as they leave Clark’s mouth, but I do catch a line—“We don’t know what it’s like outside, but here we have no human rights”—before carpooling over Vincent Thomas Bridge to check out Terminal Island up close on a Transcendental Listening Walk organized by David Horvitz and Asha Bukojemsky.
 The walk ends with a silent, fifteen-minute active listening exercise.
-In deference to our perennial water crisis, the purpose of these walks is to listen to various water sites in and around Los Angeles, to contemplate the politics of its movement through our desert metropolis.
+In deference to our perennial water crisis, the purpose of these walks is to listen to various water sites in and around Los Angeles, to contemplate the politics of their movement through our desert metropolis.
 The minute we spread out on blankets at the end of the dock, someone emerges from a fishing boat named Rylee Nanette a few feet away.
 He turns the radio on full blast and sticks a cigarette in his mouth, watching us watching him, as we collectively meditate to the dulcet tones of AC/DC and Creedence Clearwater Revival.

 Back at Other Places, exhibitors yawn and pack up their installations.
 Clark is still reading as the sun sets (I never actually see her leave).
 It ends with an ad hoc flag-lowering ceremony.
 Keith J. Varadi sits on a rock near Harborview and Pole.
-“I’m Keith” he says, “I’m going to read some poems while other Keith cuts down some flags.
+“I’m Keith,” he says.
+“I’m going to read some poems while other Keith cuts down some flags.
 You do whatever seems right to you.”